mvysny/vaadin-on-kotlin/vok-util-vaadin8/README.md

 The filter component call flow is then as follows:

 * The user changes the value in the filter component; say, a `String`-based TextField which does substring filtering.
-* The `FilterFieldFactory` intercepts the change and polls all filter components for the current values.
+* The `FilterBinder` intercepts the change and polls all filter components for the current values.
 In this example there will be just a single value of type `String`.
 * Since these values can't be passed directly into the `DataProvider`, the values are passed to the `FilterFactory` implementation instead, which then provides proper filter objects accepted by the `DataProvider`.